geoserver/geoserver/doc/en/user/source/styling/css/directives.rst

       * The generated SLD style abstract/description
       * No
     - * ``uniqueRuleNames``
-      * Flag
+      * Boolean
-      * When present, instructs the translator to generate unique SLD Rule Names.
+      * If set to `'true'`, instructs the translator to generate unique SLD Rule Names.
 This may be desired if individual Rules from the generated SLD is later to be referenced in a ``GetLegendGraphic``-request.
       * No